MahanVeisi8/mahanveisi8.github.io/_pages/publications.md

       <a href="https://scholar.google.com/citations?user=akmKmMQAAAAJ&hl=en">Armin Salimi-Badr</a>
     </p>
     <p>
-      Integrated <strong>FinBERT</strong> for sentiment analysis within a PPO-LSTM model to extract and correlate news sentiment with stock prices.
+      Integrated <strong>FinBERT</strong> for sentiment analysis within a PPO‑LSTM model to extract and correlate news sentiment with stock prices.
 The model achieved a
       <strong>134.39% cumulative return (2.34× initial budget)</strong> and a
       <strong>1.46 Sharpe ratio</strong>, significantly outperforming benchmarks and demonstrating